 Respondent Response Cepro I believe as a working group we decided not to include a 100kW site limitation.
 Instead, we decided that a restriction on the COP10 level of final consumption loads would act to keep the scheme limited to smaller consumers.
 I believe we also decided to exclude equipment like batteries and solar generation from the COP10 limit.
 Attachment A doesn't align with my understanding of the working groups decisions on this matter on a few points: 1.
 It states "The PWN sub-meters will be required to conform to CoP 10 standards.", but my understanding is that this was only to be true for final-consumption customers, and should not apply to generation plant like batteries and solar which are not final-consumption and may or may not be greater than 100kW.
 2. It also states "The solution will be restricted to Third Party Supplied metering systems on PWNs that are sub-100kW capacity."
-Which seems to say the size restriction is on the capacity of the private wires.
+Which seems to say the size restriction is on the capacity of the private wires .
 I find the legal text a bit ambiguous on this point too as it mentions a COP10 restriction within the "On-Site Aggregation Option" section and doesn't mention any metering restrictions in the "Export on Licence Exempt Distribution Network" section.
 ENGIE Yes.
 As a starting point it is preferable to limit the size of site involved so that any unforeseen impacts on settlement will be limited.
-IMServ Yes.
-Assuming this means sub-100kW sites in terms of Third Party customers.
+IMServ No. Unsure.
+This arrangement only works where each Supply point is HH metered and the PNO supply is also discretely metered.
+We have yet to encounter a site > 100 kW where the PNO metering wasn't at the DNO boundary point.
+A full settlement solution should be used >100 kW.
 Northern Powergrid No. We support the Workgroup's position that it is not the "scheme" that is limited, but the import Metering Equipment within the On-Site Aggregation Metering System.

+P455

+Assessment Consultat Responses ion

+23 January 2024

+Version 1.0

+Page 26 of 33

+© Elexon Limited 2024

-SNRG Yes.
+Respondent Response SNRG Yes.
 As set out for import sub-metering in the proposal.
-Stark No. UKPN No. Our reading of the Consultation is that the limit is not 100kW "sites" but rather any size of Private Network where the individually- aggregated private submeters do not exceed a 100kW rating.
+Stark No. UKPN No. Our reading of the Consultation is that the limit is not 100kW "sites" but rather any size of Private Network where the individually-aggregated private submeters do not exceed a 100kW rating.
+Nevertheless, we believe that limiting this change to a subset of customers presents an unnecessary risk and creates a cliff edge where parties exceed this limit.

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 25 of 32 © Elexon Limited 2024

-Respondent Response Nevertheless, we believe that limiting this change to a subset of customers presents an unnecessary risk and creates a cliff edge where parties exceed this limit.
 Presumably, beyond this they would be required to seek Difference Metering or Shared Metering solutions?
 As a result a solution that considers all customers should be considered rather than just for some.

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 26 of 32 © Elexon Limited 2024 Question 21: Is it right that the MSIDs of Customers of a PN should be de-energised instead of logically disconnected, in order to minimise barriers to the Customer subsequently choosing a third party supply?
+Question 21: Is it right that the MSIDs of Customers of a PN should be de-energised instead of logically disconnected, in order to minimise barriers to the Customer subsequently choosing a third party supply?
 Are there other ways in which the need to swap customers meters when they move in and out of schemes could be reduced/avoided?